Two arrested after chase with Jackson County deputies

 Deputies said they caught the woman quickly.
 K-9 crews and a KHP helicopter searched for the driver and were able to find him as well.

-They said they identified the pair as Skye Joe Covers Up, 18, of Horton and Santana Kay Noriega, 21, of Mayetta.
+They identified the pair as Skye Joe Covers Up, 18, of Horton and Santana Kay Noriega, 21, of Mayetta.
 Both are being held in the Jackson County Jail.

 Noriega is facing charges for possession of methamphetamine, possession of marijuana, possession of drug paraphernalia, felony interference with law enforcement, and furnishing alcohol to a minor.